 Airport lounges can offer unique views, great service, and a nice place to escape from the busy terminal.

 Priority Pass Select is a special membership you can’t buy directly.
-This membership is included with cards like the Chase Sapphire Reserve and American Express Platinum, among others.
+This membership is included with cards like the Chase Sapphire Reserve® and The Platinum Card® from American Express, among others.
 And this exclusive option is only available from U.S. financial institutions, according to the Priority Pass website.

 Each card issuer has the option to slightly customize its offering, but they all generally work in the same way.
 Once you get a card with Priority Pass included, you need to go to your credit card’s website to activate your membership.
 Once you do, you’ll get a card in the mail, as well as access to the Priority Pass app.